Sotho phonology: Historical sound changes

 As with most other Bantu languages, almost all palatal and postalveolar consonants are due to some form of palatalization or other related phenomena which result from a (usually palatal) approximant or vowel being "absorbed" into another consonant (with a possible subsequent nasalization).

 The Southern Bantu languages have lost the Bantu distinction between long and short vowels.
 In Sesotho the long vowels have simply been shortened without any other effects on the syllables; while sequences of two dissimilar vowels have usually resulted in the first vowel being "absorbed" into the preceding consonant, and causing changes such as labialization and palatalization.

 As with most Southern African Bantu languages, the "composite" or "secondary" vowels *e and *o have become /ɛ, e/ and /ɔ, o/.
 These usually behave as two phonemes (conditioned by vowel harmony), although there are enough exceptions to justify the claim that they have become four separate phonemes in the Sotho–Tswana languages.

 Additionally, the first-degree (or "superclose", "heavy") and second-degree vowels have not merged as in many other Bantu languages, resulting in a total of 9 phonemic vowels.

 Almost uniquely among the Sotho–Tswana languages, Sesotho has adopted clicks.
 There is one place of articulation, alveolar, and three manners and phonations: tenuis, aspirated, and nasalized.
 These most probably came with loanwords from the Khoisan and Nguni languages, though they also exist in various words which don't exist in these languages and in various ideophones.

 These clicks also appear in environments which are rare or non-existent in the Nguni and Khoisan languages, such as a syllabic nasal followed by a nasalized click ([ŋ̩ǃn] written nnq, as in [ŋ̩ǃnɑnɪ] nnqane 'that other side'), a syllabic nasal followed by a tenuis click ([ŋ̩ǃ], also written nq, as in [sɪŋ̩ǃɑŋ̩ǃɑnɪ] senqanqane 'frog'; this is not the same as the prenasalized radical click written nkq in the Nguni languages), and a syllabic nasal followed by an aspirated click ([ŋ̩ǃʰ] written nqh, as in [sɪǃʰɪŋ̩ǃʰɑ] seqhenqha 'hunk').

 Vowels

 Sesotho has a large inventory of vowels compared with many other Bantu languages.
 However, the nine phonemic vowels are collapsed into only five letters in the Sesotho orthography.
 The two close vowels i and u (sometimes called "superclose" or "first-degree" by Bantuists) are very high (with advanced tongue root) and are better approximated by French vowels than English vowels.
-That is especially true for /u/, which, in English, is often noticeably more front and can be transcribed as [u̟] or [ʉ] in the IPA; that is absent from Sesotho (and French).
+That is especially true for /u/, which, in English, is often noticeably more fronted and can be transcribed as [u̟] or [ʉ] in the IPA; which is absent from Sesotho (and French).